 2. Outside Users

-Google Hangouts Meet makes it easy to start and join a video call.
+Google Meet makes it easy to start and join a video call.
 Once you know how to, all you have to do is set up a meeting and share a link.
 No worrying about whether teammates, clients, or shareholders have the right accounts or plugins.
 Zoom, on the other hand, is more of a process, as both parties need to have the necessary mobile apps or desktop applications to participate.

 3. Have A Little Fun

-Google Hangouts vs. Zoom: Security
+Google Meet vs. Zoom: Security

 Zoom has been the center of quarantine news lately with Business Insider and many other publications reporting that researchers found and bought more than 500,000 Zoom passwords on the dark web for less than a cent each.
 In response to this news and other security concerns, most Zoom versions are now officially off-limits to Defense Department personnel including service members, contractors, and civilians.